The past was no place for sleep.

 Around the same time in China, beds were becoming increasingly ornate.
 Like other furniture created during the Ming dynasty, which lasted from the 1300s to the 1600s, wooden bedframes were built big, with multiple intricately detailed bedposts.
 Too pretty to be reserved just for sleeping, beds were used during daytime to receive guests.

 The industrial revolution changed everything about sleep.
 With the proliferation of artificial light, people stopped going to sleep shortly after sunset.
 Days got longer and, according to one historian, so did our periods of rest.

 In his 2005 book “At Day’s Close: Night in Times Past”, Virginia Tech history professor A. Roger Ekirch contends that eight hours of uninterrupted sleep is a recent social convention.
-Ekirch says that before the industrial revolution, people were bi-phasic, sleeping in two four segments, with an hours long period of wakefulness in between bouts of sleep.
-Ekirch, who identified references to this bifurcated bedtime in literature ranging from Homer’s “Iliad” to Chaucer’s “Canterbury Tales”, said the wakeful period between sleep was a busy time.
+Ekirch says that before the industrial revolution, people were bi-phasic, sleeping in two four-hour segments, with a period of late-night wakefulness in between.
+Ekirch, who identified references to this bifurcated bedtime in literature ranging from Homer’s “Iliad” to Chaucer’s “Canterbury Tales," said the wakeful period between sleep was a busy time.

 Better technology and stricter work schedules forced many to forgo to the dark.
 In the years since, we’ve mostly adjusted to a monophasic schedule.
 That, for the most part, is a natural evolutionary process, one that suits us just fine.
 While the threat of blue light, bad diets and other such factors are threatening our sleep, at least we don’t have to deal with stiff bedframes, flaming piles of dookie and constant disease.
 Sanitation — and comfortable bedding — is a savior.